LambdaMamba/CTFwriteups/picoCTF_2022/Forensics/Operation_Oni/README.md

 ![Figure 1](img/challenge.png)

 We are also given the file [disk.img.gz](./disk.img.gz).
 I downloaded the file, extracted it.
-The challenge says to use a `key_file` to ssh to the remote machine, so I assumed that I need to look for a file that contained the key file.
+The challenge says to use a `key_file` to ssh to the remote machine, so I assumed that I need to look for a file that contained the key.
 I tried to find the partition information using,

 `$ mmls disk.img`

-And string searched `OPENSSH PRIVATE KEY` using,
+As most private keys contain the string `OPENSSH PRIVATE KEY`, I string searched that using,

 `$ strings -t d disk.img | grep -iE "OPENSSH PRIVATE KEY"`